rapidfort/community-images/TROUBLE_SHOOTING.md

 Community images project rely on upstream source image to work correctly.
 Broadly, the issues will fall into three categories:

-1. ### Coverage script was not covering the workflow which is being exercised in production.
+1. ### Coverage script was not covering the feature which is being exercised in production.
     > Remediation: We need to enhance coverage scripts.
 Please report an issue and provide PR if possible.

 1. ### Defect in RapidFort hardening system is introducing a defect in community image